Friendly-Pixel/Ar/README.md

 ### filterValues

 Pass every value, key into a user-supplied callable, and only put the item into the result array if the returned value is `true`.
-Keys are NOT preserved, the returned array is sequential.
+Keys are not preserved, the returned array is sequential.
 Use `filter` to preserve keys.

 ```php
 use Frontwise\Ar\Ar;